 The most important electrolyte to consider, especially when symptoms of fatigue, lethargy, weakness, and headaches occur.

 How to supplement?
 Aim for 5,000-7,000 mg of salt daily, up to 3 teaspoons.
 Add it all to your meal or toss it back like a vitamin pill and drink some water.
 Take an extra ¼ or ½ teaspoon of salt around intense work outs, hot yoga sessions, heat exposure and other situations in which you sweat a lot.

 Listen to our podcast Episode 144: Eat.
 All.
 The.
 Salt for more.

 Used throughout the whole body; consider if experiencing symptoms like muscle cramping and twitching, constipation, headaches, or poor sleep.

-Food sources: pumpkin seeds, mackerel, cacao (have you tried our organic cacao from Ecuador yet?!), and avocado
+Food sources: pumpkin seeds, mackerel, cacao, and avocado

 In most cases dietary potassium is sufficient.
 Consider supplementing on an as-needed basis if heart palpitations or heightened awareness of heartbeat persists.

 How to supplement?
 1/8th teaspoon 2x daily of potassium citrate.